AlexeyGordiychenko/scp_bash/README.md

 | 3   | -n (GNU: --number)                                             | number all output lines                      |
 | 4   | -s (GNU: --squeeze-blank)                                      | squeeze multiple adjacent blank lines        |
 | 5   | -t implies -v (GNU: -T the same, but without implying -v)      | but also display tabs as ^I                  |

-### grep History

-> Thompson wrote the first version in PDP-11 assembly language to help Lee E. McMahon analyze the text of the Federalist Papers to determine authorship of the individual papers.
-The ed text editor (also authored by Thompson) had regular expression support but could not be used on such a large amount of text, so Thompson excerpted that code into a standalone tool.
-He chose the name because in ed, the command g/re/p would print all lines matching a specified pattern. grep was first included in Version 4 Unix.
-Stating that it is "generally cited as the prototypical software tool", McIlroy credited grep with "irrevocably ingraining" Thompson's tools philosophy in Unix.

-### grep Usage

 `grep [options] template [file_name]`